rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 **Software Engineer** - Neo Med - June 2019 - to date

 > I work as a Ruby on Rails healthcare developer with Marketplace and Software as a Service (SaaS) for medical reports to shorten the distance between symptoms and the patient.
 I participate in the construction of new features and maintenance in the application and I was able to develop a Gateway project for REST API and SOAP Client communication with partner clients.
-Technologies used: Ruby; Rails; Rspec; PostgreSQL; HTML; CSS; DSL Administrate; Elasticsearch; SOAP Client; REST API.
+Technologies used: Ruby; Rails; Rspec; PostgreSQL; HTML; CSS; Graphql; Elasticsearch; SOAP Client; REST API.

 **Software Engineer** - Codeminer42 - April 2016 - June 2019